jdanndc/OpenSearch/DEVELOPER_GUIDE.md

 * Tests that form a cluster made up of multiple versions of OpenSearch like full cluster restart, rolling restarts, and mixed version tests.
 * Tests that test the OpenSearch clients in "interesting" places like the `wildfly` project.
 * Tests that test OpenSearch in funny configurations like with ingest disabled.
-* Tests that need to do strange things like install plugins that thrown uncaught `Throwable`s or add a shutdown hook.
+* Tests that need to do strange things like install plugins that throw uncaught `Throwable`s or add a shutdown hook.

 But we're not convinced that all of these things *belong* in the qa directory.
 We're fairly sure that tests that require multiple modules or plugins to work should just pick a "home" plugin.
 We're fairly sure that the multi-version tests *do* belong in qa.
 Beyond that, we're not sure.
 If you want to add a new qa project, open a PR and be ready to discuss options.